 Welcome to Part 4 of Working On Your Monologue: Getting Off Book.
-Today, we will discuss how to learn your lines, improvisation and spontaneity.
+We will discuss how to learn your lines, improvisation and spontaneity.

 Working On Your Monologue: Getting Off Book